 International Space Station captures dramatic footage of Hurricane Ian as it hits Florida

-International Space Station captures dramatic footage of Hurricane Ian as it hits Floridaget the free app

 Thousands of viewers watched as NASA streamed the planned flyover for just over 15 minutes, sharing the video across its social media accounts.
 The video slowly pans over the storm, capturing a unique view of Hurricane Ian's eye as it approaches the state.